-Wetland 39 - (30.7390, -84.6660) The 5.21 acre wetland is located approximately 1,500' from the nearest jurisdictional water and 4 miles from the Flint River, the nearest TNW.
-It is located approximately 4 miles from the 100-year floodplain.
-The area is located within a agricultural field.
-The uplands that surround the wetland are 2-3' higher in elevation than the surface elevation of the wetland.
-During the inspection of this site, no surface connection (i.e., ditch, swale, etc.) was found between the wetland and other jurisdictional waters.
-Further there is no evidence of surface-water flow to or from the features.
+Wetland 2 - The 0.13 acre wetland is located east of and adjacent to the Georgia Southeastern Railway.
+It is approximately 1.7 miles from the nearest jurisdictional water and TNW, the Flint River.
+It is located approximately 1.4 mile from the 100-year floodplain.
+The area is located within a pine plantation.
+There is no evidence of surface-water flow to or from the features.
 Therefore, during times of heavy precipitation, there is a very low probability that floodwaters would reach an elevation necessary for water to flow from other jurisdictional waters into these features.
-The field inspection and attached LIDAR image and topographic map do not depict a depressional surface feature between the isolated wetland the nearest jurisdictional water, where water might flow during a major rainfall event.
-The upland soils located between the isolated wetland and the nearest jurisdictional wetland are mapped Lucy, which have a sandy texture and are considered permeable.
+The attached LIDAR image and topographic map do not depict a depressional surface feature between the isolated wetland the nearest jurisdictional water, where water might flow during a major rainfall event.
+The upland soils located between the isolated wetland and the nearest jurisdictional wetland are mapped Lakeland sand, which have a sandy texture and are considered permeable.
 Even though the upland soils are permeable, a shallow subsurface connection cannot be documented due to the distance from the isolated wetland to the nearest jurisdictional water.
-Based on observed site conditions and soil permeability, it appears that any subsuface flow would occur from the upland into the wetland.
+Site conditions and soil permeability, it appears that any subsuface flow would occur from the upland into the wetlands.